-I believe that there are those within the body of Christ who have not taken up their ministry roles or have laid down their roles and gifts for many different reasons.
-There will be so many different reasons but Jesus knows them all.
+I believe that there are those within the body of Christ who have not taken up their ministry roles or gifts or have laid them down for different reasons.
+There will be so many different reasons and hurts but Jesus knows them all.
 Jesus wants to restore us just as He restored Peter.
-There is a way back to Jesus and there is a way forward to serve Jesus in love as He has called us to do.
+There is a way back to Jesus and there is a way forward to serve Jesus and His believers in love as He has called us to do.

-As Satan wanted to hinder Peter and to sift him like wheat, so satan does not want any of us to take up our God given callings within the body of Christ.
-Don’t let Satan deceive us or rob us and the body of Christ of our service to each other.
+As Satan wanted to hinder Peter and to sift him like wheat, so satan does not want any of us to take up our God given callings or use our gifting within the body of Christ.
+Don’t let Satan deceive us or rob us and the body of Christ of our service to Jesus and to each other.